formkiq/docs.formkiq.com/docs/tutorials/Opensearch/opensearch-ssh-tunnel.md

 * **VpcSubnets**

 The Bastion host needs to be deployed in the public FormKiQ VPC.
-Searching for the term "Public" and select 1 of the public subnets.
+Searching for the term "Public" and select one of the public subnets.

 ![CloudFormation Submit](./img/opensearch-cloudformation-submit.png)

-Click Next twice and then submit the stack to be created.
+Click "Next" twice and then submit the stack to be created.

 The CloudFormation outputs will contain information to configure the SSH Tunnel.